-The Gaylord Library on College Street in South Hadley, around 1904-1910.
+The Hadley Falls Dam on the Connecticut River, on the border of Holyoke and South Hadley, around 1900-1910.
 Image courtesy of the Library of Congress, Detroit Publishing Company Collection.

 As mentioned in the previous post, Holyoke is the site of the largest waterfall on the Connecticut River, with a drop of 58 feet.
 This made the location ideal for large-scale industrial development, and during the mid-19th century Holyoke was transformed into a prosperous manufacturing center.
 The first dam was built here in 1848, but it was poorly constructed, and it failed just hours after the gates were closed.
 However, a new dam was constructed the following year.
 It was built of wood, extending 1,017 feet across the river, and was 30 feet tall, with timbers that were firmly anchored four feet deep into the bedrock beneath the river.

 This second dam proved far more durable than its short-lived predecessor, and it remained in use for the rest of the 19th century.
 However, by the early 1890s there was a need for a new dam, this time built of stone.
 Construction began in 1892, with the new dam being located 150 feet downstream of the old one.
 It took three years just to excavate the bottom of the river, and the work involved the removal of some 13,000 cubic yards of bedrock.
 Construction of the dam itself began around 1896, and it was comprised of a combination of rubble stone taken from the riverbed downstream of the dam, along with quarried granite blocks from Vinalhaven, Maine.
 The work was done in several different stages, as described in a 1900 article in the Journal of the Association of Engineering Societies: